ethyca/fides/docs/fides/docs/deployment.md

 Next, we'll get Fidesctl installed as a dependency and configure it to connect to the server from Step 2.
 As before, you can do this either via PyPI or Docker Hub, though in this case it'll depend heavily on the language used for your project itself: Python projects will naturally find it easy to `pip install` another dependency, whereas Javascript/Ruby/Java/Go projects will likely find Docker more convenient (NOTE: we'd love to distribute builds for other package managers to simplify this - PRs welcome!).

 ### Option 1: Python Projects (via pip install)

+Just like with the web server setup, your Python version needs to be Python 3.8 or newer to use `fidesctl`.
+If your project is behind, you may need to use the Docker option instead!

 For this example, we'll assume you've already got a git repo for your project (e.g. `/git/my-test-fides-project`) that has a `dev-requirements.txt` file to manage development dependencies.
 Add `fidesctl` to your requirements file (selecting a release version as desired) and run `pip install`: